tripal/tripal_doc/docs/site_building/anatomy_of_content.rst

 Fields
 ------

-Each content type is composed a number of datapoints, in Tripal these are **Fields**.
+Each content type is composed of a number of datapoints, in Tripal these are **Fields**.
 By default, Tripal uses the Chado database schema to store data, and each field is linked to a specific table and column in Chado.

 For example, the Organism content type comes by default with the following fields, and each one represents a property from Chado's definition of an organism: